-At the 2019 IPC World Athletics Championships Renée Foessel captured bronze in the women's discus F38 as she set a new Canadian record four times, with her longest throw of 33.37 holding up for a spot on the podium.
+Foessel has shown her progress in the discus, with her world record coming just under two years after the 2019 IPC World Athletics Championships, where she captured bronze and set a new Canadian record four times, with her longest throw of 33.37 holding up for a spot on the podium.

 She was born and raised in Mississauga, Ont.
 She was first introduced to track and field at age nine.
 She was born with cerebral palsy that affects one side of her body.